 On the plus side, a healthy specimen that is growing strongly can be prolific at producing flowers.
 Flowers last at least five days and are often orange-red on the first day they are open (see the above picture.)
 Flowers also grow continuously; they are smallest on the first day and get a bit bigger every day.
 By the third day or so, they may turn into a shade of pink.
 On cold and cloudy days, the flowers may not open widely.
-When the weather is sunny and mild, flowers may last eight or nine days.
+When the weather is sunny and mild4, flowers may last eight or nine days.

-I was trying to speed up growth.
+3 I was trying to speed up growth.
 It's a somewhat risky way to get many flowers and large plants quickly.

-Mild weather in urban Klang Valley, Malaysia.
+4 Mild weather in urban Klang Valley, Malaysia.
 This means there is rain on some days, there are usually plenty of clouds, the wind cools your face, and it is possible to work in the garden for hours without worrying about heatstroke.

-Good-sized GBalds for sale in November 2020 at a plant nursery in Klang Valley.
+Good-sized GBalds for sale in November 2020 at a plant nursery5 in Klang Valley.
 I have not seen any GBalds for sale for what seemed like years, then suddenly a whole bunch of them appear.
 Perhaps someone asked for the species...
+Later, I bought two specimens in February 2021, one of this size and one that is a bit smaller (but still larger than typical plants in 2-inch pots) in order to study how mass-produced GBalds behave.